-In March 2018, just two months shy of his graduation, Gumiro, his mentor Leo Manhanga, and two other Zimbabwe-born colleagues traveled to back to their homeland to present innovative technologies to the nation’s new government and business community.
+In March 2018, Gumiro, his mentor Leo Manhanga, and two other Zimbabwe-born colleagues traveled to back to their homeland to present innovative technologies to the nation’s new government and business community.
 They hosted a three to four hour workshop, where they used an artificial intelligence robot to demonstrate how technology is used in America and presented how data can be utilized to manage companies and government offices.
 The demonstration impressed the almost 70 representatives in attendance, so much so that companies approached Gumiro and his colleagues immediately after the workshop to ask how technology can improve the way they do business.

 Since his trip to Zimbabwe, Gumiro, along with Manhanga, have begun exploring technology projects with the Zimbabwe government and one of the largest privately owned beverage distributor in that country.
 News of the successful workshop has also spread to other countries; the two men have had requests for their services from organizations in Botswana, Kenya, Ethiopia, the Bahamas, and from an organization subcontracted by The World Bank.
 Gumiro is also working on forming a partnership with tertiary institutions in Zimbabwe to teach data science and cutting edge technology courses.

 “This has been an eye opening experience.
 Right now Africa is years behind America with technology.
 I hope to take what I’ve learned at Saint Mary’s and bring Zimbabwe into the twenty-first century,” Gumiro said.